alexschimpf/fastapi-versionizer/README.md

     - This is useful if you need to want to customize your Redoc HTML using `fastapi.openapi.docs.get_redoc_html`
     - The usage of this is very similar to `get_docs`
-  - You can sort the routes within a version to occur by route-path-name using `sorted_routes` see the Sorted Example for more details.
+  - You can sort the routes within a version to occur by route-path-name using `sorted_routes` see the Sorted Example for more details
+  - You can tell `versionize` how to sort your versions from first to last using the `version_sort_key` parameter
+    - This is a function that will be used as the `key` for `sorted`
+    - See the [Non-integer Versions Example](https://github.com/alexschimpf/fastapi-versionizer/tree/main/examples/non_integer_versions.py) for more details
   - You can pass additional `kwargs` that will be supplied to each versioned sub-application
     - Note: `app.title` and `app.description` are automatically supplied to each versioned sub-application
     - For all other FastAPI parameters, these must be passed via `kwargs`